(a) What personal information about you we may collect

 2 Information we may collect about you

-2.1 We may collect personal data about you from the following sources:
+2.1 We may collect personal information about you from the following sources:

-(a) Our correspondence: if you contact us by post, telephone, email or other electronic means we may keep a record of that correspondence;
+(a) Our correspondence: if you contact us by post, telephone, live chat, email or other electronic means we may keep a record of that correspondence;

-(b) Information you provide to us: personal information that you provide to us, such as during the registration process to access and use the websites or otherwise interact with us, including your name, title, position and contact details;
+(b) Information you provide to us: personal information that you provide to us, such as during the registration process to access and use the websites or otherwise interact with us, including your name (pinyin), title, position, contact details, username or similar identifier;

 (c) Your transactions: details of transactions you carry out through our websites or through other channels and of the fulfilment of the services we provide;